 Now back in NE Minneapolis, this specialty toy store is the place to go for LEGO building kits that go beyond the basics.
 They particularly specialize in military kits.
 They sell both genuine LEGO parts and quality after-market add-ons.
 This is more for the family that likes to build with than to play with LEGOs.

 Everybody loves Choo Choo Bob’s, and even if you have never been there, you can guess that it is all about trains.
 The back of the store is a huge play area full of trains and tracks.
+(The play area is pay-to-play, but you can shop for free).
 In the front, there is a beautiful model train display that kids just love to watch for hours.
 Go here for sure if you are raising little boys — but the girls will love it, too.

 One of the longest-lasting toy stores in the Twin Cities, Games by James specializes in games but also carries hobby items and some toys.
 This is the toy store for families who love spicing up family game night with new material.

 5. Hub Hobby Center | Richfield & Little Canada

 Hub Hobby Center is the place to go for hobby items.
 It carries model trains, radio control toys, model rockets, plastic models, and pinewood derby parts.
 You can also find classic board games, trading cards games, tabletop games, puzzles, toys, science projects, art and craft kits at this store.
 This store is great for when you want a toy or game to do together.

 Kiddywampus has a laid-back, creative attitude.
 My favorite part of our visit was one little display doll that was obviously well-loved by the littlest shoppers.
 In fact my own toddler wouldn’t part with it.
 Amy, the owner of Kiddywampus, told me the doll gets dirty and washed regularly.
 I love the fact that they stock toys that can withstand real play.
 This would be the place to go if you want to inspire creativity in your children.